Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 A common use case in certain industries is to have the ERP system implement the Submodel Repository API and route this endpoint to the internet.
-While some customers may still choose to do this, the data plane server **must** offer an alternative way, i.e. a submodel server component.
+While some customers may still choose to do this, the data plane server **must** offer an alternative way, i.e. a submodel server component or a gateway component/proxy.

 In addition, this submodel server component **must** implement the [Submodel Service API V3.1.1_SSP-001](https://app.swaggerhub.com/apis/Plattform_i40/SubmodelServiceSpecification/V3.1.1_SSP-001) to allow